 Objective: This review aims to evaluate the existing knowledge of the scientific community on arginine supplementation in order to improve the efficacy of current cancer treatment.

 Results: Despite the continued efforts of science to improve treatment strategies, cancer remains one of the greatest causes of death on the planet in adults and elderly people.
 Chemo and radiotherapy are still the most effective treatments but at the cost of significant side effects.

 Conclusion: Thus, new therapeutic perspectives have been studied in recent years, to be used in addition to traditional treatments or not, seeking to treat or even cure the various types of cancer with fewer side effects.

 Amino acids, arginine, cancer, supplementation, treatment, new approaches.

-Deparment of Nutrition, Health and Medicine School, Catholic University of Brasilia, UCB, Brasilia, DF, Deparment of Medicine, Medical College, University of Brasilia, UnB, Brasilia, DF, Oncology Center, Albert Einstein Hospital, Sao Paulo, SP, Center for Proteomic and Biochemical Analysis, Department of Genomic Sciences and Biotechnology, University Catholic Church of Brasilia, UCB, Brasilia, DF, Center for Proteomic and Biochemical Analysis, Department of Genomic Sciences and Biotechnology, University Catholic Church of Brasilia, UCB, Brasilia, DF, Department of Biotechnology, S-Inova Biotech, University Catholic Don Bosco, UCDB, Campo Grande, MS
+Department of Nutrition, Health and Medicine School, Catholic University of Brasilia, UCB, Brasilia, DF, Department of Medicine, Medical College, University of Brasilia, UnB, Brasilia, DF, Oncology Center, Albert Einstein Hospital, Sao Paulo, SP, Center for Proteomic and Biochemical Analysis, Department of Genomic Sciences and Biotechnology, University Catholic Church of Brasilia, UCB, Brasilia, DF, Center for Proteomic and Biochemical Analysis, Department of Genomic Sciences and Biotechnology, University Catholic Church of Brasilia, UCB, Brasilia, DF, Department of Biotechnology, S-Inova Biotech, University Catholic Don Bosco, UCDB, Campo Grande, MS